IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 ---
 layout: post
-title: Ingestion of ragged sequential data from BigQuery into TensorFlow
+title: Ingestion of sequential data from BigQuery into TensorFlow
 date: 2019-12-31
 keywords:
   - BigQuery
   - Cloud Dataflow
   - Cloud Storage
   - Google Cloud Platform
-  - Keras
   - TensorFlow
   - data science
   - machine learning
-  - neural network
 ---

-How hard can it be to efficiently ingest sequential data into a TensorFlow model?
+How hard can it be to ingest sequential data into a [TensorFlow] model?
+As always, the answer is, “It depends.”
+Where are the sequences stored?
+Can they fit in the main memory?
+Are they of the same length?
+In what follows, we shall start with [BigQuery] as our data warehouse and show how to channel sequential observations into a TensorFlow graph in a flexible, scalable fashion.

 # Processing